aicell-lab/ddls-course/content/course/ddls-2023/module-4/_index.md

 This week, we will join the [workshop on Computational Methods in Evolution and Biodiversity](https://www.scilifelab.se/event/computational-methods-in-evolution-and-biodiversity/)(September 21, 09:00 – 17:00).

+**Important Note: You must register the workshop using the link [here](https://www.scilifelab.se/event/computational-methods-in-evolution-and-biodiversity/)**

 ## Lecture (Thursday morning)

 The lectures are divided into two parts: the workshop lectures on Thursday 9am (the whole morning).

+All the lectures are optionl, but highly recommended, especially the keynote speakers.
+The second part is useful too, since it will introduce the computer lab in the afternoon.

 Feel free to attend all or part of the workshop lectures in the morning:
  - 09:00	Welcome and introduction